Hazarajat: 20th and 21st century

 In the 1920s the ancient Shibar Pass road which leads through Bamyan and east to the Panjshir Valley was paved for lorries, and it remained the busiest road across the Hindu Kush until the building of the Salang tunnel in 1964 and the opening of a winter route.
 The Hazarajat became increasingly depopulated as Hazaras migrated to cities and to surrounding countries, where they became laborers and undertook the hardest and lowest-paid work.

 In 1979, there were reportedly one and a half million Hazaras in the Hazarajat and Kabul, although a reliable census has never been taken in Afghanistan.
 As the Afghan state weakened, uprisings broke out in the Hazarajat, freeing the region from state rule by the summer of 1979 for the first time since the death of Abdur Rahman Khan some Hazara resistance groups were formed in Iran, including Nasr and Sipah-i Pasdaran, with some being "committed to the idea of a separate Hazara national identity".
 During the war with the Democratic Republic of Afghanistan, most of the Hazarajat was unoccupied and free of Soviet or state presence.
 The region became ruled once again by local leaders, or mirs, and a new stratum of young radical Shiʿi commanders.
 Economic conditions are reported to have improved in the Hazarajat during the war, when Pashtun Kuchis stopped grazing their flocks in Hazara pastures and fields.

-The group ruling Hazarajat was the Revolutionary Council of Islamic Unity of Afghanistan or Shura-i Ettefaq, led by Sayyid Ali Beheshti.
+The group ruling Hazarajat was the Revolutionary Council of Islamic Unity of Afghanistan or Shura-e Ettefaq, led by Sayyid Ali Beheshti.
 The region's geographic nature and un-strategic location meant that the government and Soviets ignored it as they fought rebels elsewhere.
 This effectively allowed the Shura-i Ettefaq administration to rule over the region and give autonomy to the Hazaras.
 Their politically opposing groups were mostly educated, secular and left-wing.
 Between 1982 and 1984, an internal civil war caused the Shura to be overthrown by the Sazman-i Nasr and Sepah-i Pasdaran groups.
 However inter-factional rivalry continued thereafter.
-Most of the Hazara groups united in 1987 and 1989 and formed the Hizb-i-Wahdat.
+Most of the Hazara groups united in 1987 and 1989 and formed the Hizb-e-Wahdat.

 During the rule of the Taliban, once again, ethnic and sectarian violence struck Hazarajat.
-In 1997, a revolt broke out among Hazara people in Mazar-i-Sharif when they refused to be disarmed by the Taliban; 600 Taliban were killed in subsequent fighting.
-In retaliation, the genocidal policies of Amir Abdur Rahman Khan's era was adopted by Taliban.
+In 1997, a revolt broke out among Hazara people in Mazar-e Sharif when they refused to be disarmed by the Taliban; 600 Taliban were killed in subsequent fighting.
+In retaliation, the genocidal policies of Amir Abdur Rahman Khan's era were adopted by the Taliban.
 In 1998, six thousand Hazaras were killed in the north; the intention was ethnic cleansing of Hazara.
 At that stage, Hazarajat does not exist as an official region; the area comprises the administrative provinces of Bamyan, Ghor, Maidan Wardak, Ghazni, Oruzgan, Juzjan, and Samangan.
 In March 2001, two giant Buddhist statues, Buddhas of Bamiyan, were also destroyed even though there was a lot of condemnation.